François Jaeger: Honors

 A year after his death, his colleagues organized a symposium in his memory in Grenoble, attended by international experts in graph theory, combinatorial optimization, matroid theory, and knot theory, including Claude Berge, Jack Edmonds, Vaughan Jones, Alexander Schrijver, Paul Seymour, William Tutte, and Dominic Welsh.
-A special volume of the Annales de l'Institut Fourier was published in his honor.
-A volume of the Banach Center Publications (Polish Academy of Sciences) was also dedicated to his memory.
+A 1998 volume of the Banach Center Publications (Polish Academy of Sciences) was dedicated to his memory and a 1999 special volume of the Annales de l'Institut Fourier was also published in his honor.